 - Store the pickle in an airtight jar in the refrigerator.

-Here is a quick video of this recipe.
+Here is a quick video link to this recipe from our you tube channel.

 In fact, the pickle is elusively tasty.
-The flavours actually get us to add a few pods on our plate each day.
+The flavours actually get us to add a few pods to our plate each day.
 Though made with basic pickle ingredients, this garlic pickle pairs fantastically with a South Indian meal, a roti dal platter or even some payaru kanji.
+The garlic oil is a phenomenal flavour to add to pasta, avakkai annam or quinoa soup.

-We took a liking to this recipe that we are taking turns to peel the garlic and this is a loved chore of late.
-Thanks to lockdown, no animals or people were harmed by the excessive garlic use (wink!! wink!!).
+We took a liking to this recipe that we are taking turns peeling the garlic and this is a loved chore of late.
+Thanks to the lockdown, no animals or people were harmed by the excessive garlic use (wink!! wink!!)unlike the Victorian eras!
 I am sure you will love the taste of this instant garlic pickle too.
 Try it even if you are not a huge garlic fan.
-It converted us, may convert you too.
+It converted us and may convert you too.

 Stay safe and keep in touch with us.